device-automation-bus/dab-adapter-cpp/readme.md

 DAB::jsonElement x = { 1, 2, 3, 4, 5 };
 int64_t y = x[2];
 ```
-Arrays are declared and accessed in a fashion to std::vector but with restricted functionality.
+Arrays are declared and accessed in a fashion similar to std::vector but with restricted functionality.

 A special case, however exists if, in the case of an array of length two with the first element being a string.
 By convention, the library will assume all length-2 arrays with the first element being a string to represent a jsonObject and not an array.